Monday – 9.25pm – The funeral arrangements for the late Fran Harding have been confirmed.

 The alarm was raised at around 10.40am after a person was reported to have disappeared beneath the surface of the water at the popular Clare resort.
 It’s understood that a surfer spotted the man in trouble but was unable to reach him.

 The surfer returned to shore to seek further help and raise the alarm.
-Several others surfers then rushed into the sea and commenced a search for the missing man.
+Several members of the volunteer Lahinch Surf Rescue group rushed into the sea and commenced a search for the missing man.

 In the meantime, the Shannon-based search and rescue helicopter, Rescue 115, and the Doolin and Kilkee units of the Irish Coast Guard were alerted and requested to respond to the scene.
 The Aran Islands RNLI lifeboat was also tasked to the incident.